Legal financing: History

 While third-party litigation funding is not a new concept, it is relatively new to the United States and has its roots in the old English principles of champerty and maintenance.
-Some U.S. states still prohibit or materially limit champerty and other allow it with some restrictions.
+Some U.S. states still prohibit or materially limit champerty and others allow it with some restrictions.

 Little financial assistance is available from traditional sources to help injured plaintiffs cover the cost of litigation or pay their personal expenses while a case remains pending.
 Plaintiffs may turn to credit cards and personal loans to cover litigation fees, attorneys' fees, court filings, personal finances, and living expense shortfalls while they wait for litigation to be resolved.
 The obligation to repay that debt is not affected by the outcome of the plaintiff's lawsuit.

 In many jurisdictions, and throughout the United States, attorney rules of ethics preclude an attorney from advancing money in the form of loans to their clients.

 The introduction of legal financing provides qualified plaintiffs with a means of paying the cost of litigation and their personal expenses, without having to resort to traditional borrowing.

 Qualification for litigation financing

 Legal funding companies do not provide legal advice to applicants, nor do they provide referrals to attorneys.
 Thus, to qualify for legal financing a plaintiff must have already hired an attorney.
 To apply for legal financing, the plaintiff must complete an application form and provide supporting documents.

 As legal financing companies only recover their investment if the plaintiff recovers money from the funded lawsuit, the merits of the plaintiff's case must be strong, meaning that the plaintiff has a strong argument that the defendant is liable for the damages claimed in the lawsuit.
 The defendant in the case (the person or company being sued) must also have the ability to pay a judgment, whether by virtue of its own financial strength or through insurance coverage.
 The injured party's attorney must also agree to the legal financing and generally must to sign an agreement consenting to the legal financing.

-Additional qualification or approval factors may include the total amount of damages sought, a sufficient potential margin of recovery to justify the investment, the background of the applicant, and laws of the applicant's place of residence.
+Additional qualification or approval factors may include the total amount of damages sought, a sufficient potential margin of recovery to justify the investment, the background of the applicant, and the laws of the applicant's place of residence.
 Some legal financing companies limit their investment to specific types of lawsuits, such as a personal injury claim or commercial litigation.

-Third Party Litigation Funding has been analysed and formalised in order to compute the minimum value of a claim suitable for the funding agreement.